sajalshres/sta-631-activity03-mlr/README.md

     Teams workspace (linked on Blackboard), and post questions/issues in the **Muddy** channel.
-If someone else already posted what you though was muddy, add any clarification to their post and give them a “+ 1” 👍.
+If someone else already posted what you though was muddy, add any clarification to their post and give them a "+ 1" :+1:.
 Remember that this space is for conversations as well as posting questions.
-Read through your peers’ muddy posts and do your best to provide help.
+Read through your peers' muddy posts and do your best to provide help.

 The rest of this `README` document contains tasks/directions for the second class meeting of this week.